 Keep at least 2 metres apart, or more (not 1).
 Really avoid meetings.
 Work from home.
 Parties, BBQs, and other gigs: it’s not the time, not now.

-If you must meet in person, avoid closer contact for more than a few minutes.
+If you must meet in person, keep it short—a few minutes—and avoid close contact.
 There’s some evidence fewer exposures are better; keep the number of times you’re out and about few.

 Advice for shopping and work isn’t on the MoH website; this paragraph is personal suggestions.
 Please don’t all rush off and do a huge shop!
 Crowded supermarkets are opposite of what is needed.
 Shop online if you can.
 Don’t hoard, please.
 In China’s lockdown, only one person per household was allowed out to shop, once every 3 days.
 Appoint your shopper, and have that person take extra cleanliness measures on their return.

 Older people (>70) should stay at home.
 It sucks, but your kids and grandkids want you.
 Do it for them.
 Get relatives or support organisations to help.
 The problem is that you more than most people are likely to load up the hospital system, as older people are the mostly likely group to end up there.
 That in turn, affects everyone else.
 But do it for your younger ones.